Cornmeal Scallion Fritters

 • Pair warmed leftovers with a boiled egg or fresh fruit for a quick snack.

-These fritters are great either hot or at room temperature and may be kept at room temperature for up to four hours before serving.
+These fritters are great either hot or cool and may be kept at room temperature for up to four hours before serving.
 To store, wrap them securely and store in the refrigerator for 3 to 4 days.
-They may be reheated in a low oven (250 degrees) for about 10 minutes.
+They can be reheated in a low oven (250°F) for about 10 minutes.
 Keep in mind that the reheated fritters won’t be as crisp as freshly cooked ones.

 Why are my fritters falling apart?